-The combination of sustainable natural resources and alternative plans for the use of coal and plastics, have put the country on the track to showing the greatest improvement environmentally.
+The combination of sustainable natural resources and alternative plans for the use of coal and plastics have put the country on the track to showing the greatest improvement environmentally.
 This is a plan that has been criticized for its slow track path but nonetheless, it is a plan.

-They built the Great Wall on stone at a time and they will clean up the environment one city at a time.
+They built the Great Wall one stone at a time and they will clean up the environment one city at a time.
 Some of the implemented plans and sustainable resources that will be part of a greener China include:

 The demand for hemp products in the USD and other countries continues to grow.
 The growing of fiber hemp is banned in the US because of its sharing a genus with marijuana.
 There is no presence of the drug THC in fiber hemp.
 China is the leading producer of hemp fiber in the world.

 Bamboo Construction Products – China leads the world in the manufacture of bamboo construction product such as woven fiber flooring.
-Recent criticism and protests by distributors has led to a reduction in harmful formaldehyde use in processing.
+Recent criticism and protests by distributors have led to a reduction in harmful formaldehyde use in processing.

 Bamboo is a 10 percent sustainable resource.
 Forests in China were being cut to grow bamboo which eliminated it as a green product but that practice has been all but eliminated.
 China also has the largest acreage of protected forests in the world.